vuejs/vue-touch/README.md

 }
 ```

-Once is issue has been resolved HammerJS, this alias is no longer nessessary and can be removed.
+Once this issue has been resolved HammerJS, this alias is no longer nessessary and can be removed.

-The `<v-touch>` component itself will never try to setup any Hamer Manangers or Recognizers if it detects that it is running in an SSR environment (seeVue.js API docs for [vm.$isServer](https://vuejs.org/v2/api/#vm-isServer)), so this will not lead to any errors. `<v-touch>` will only render a normal `<div>` element (or whatever element you defined with the `tag` prop).
+The `<v-touch>` component itself will never try to setup any Hamer Manangers or Recognizers if it detects that it is running in an SSR environment (seeVue.js API docs for [vm.$isServer](https://vuejs.org/v2/api/#vm-isServer)).
+The component will only render a normal `<div>` element (or whatever element you defined with the `tag` prop).

 ## Known Limitations & Bugs